Boult Wade Tennant

 Boult Wade Tennant LLP is a European Intellectual Property firm headquartered in London.
 Founded in 1894, it specialises in patent, trademark, and design protection, providing legal services to multinational corporations, SMEs, and public sector entities.
 The firm operates six offices across the United Kingdom, Germany, and Spain, with a strong presence before European and international intellectual property authorities, including the European Patent Office (EPO) and the UK Intellectual Property Office (UKIPO).

-The firm

 As of 2020, Boult Wade Tennant had six offices across three European countries.
 The firm was founded and remains headquartered in London.
 Boult Wade S.L. was established in 2018 and has an office in Madrid.
 Branch offices of Boult Wade Tennant LLP have also opened in Frankfurt and Munich, Germany.

 The firm is consistently recognised in tier one in the UK by legal directories including: Chambers & Partners, Legal 500, Managing Intellectual Property, IAM Patent 1000 and WTR 1000.

 In 2025, the firm was ranked as one of the leading patent law firms in Europe by Financial Times.